gigaj0ule/system42/README.md

 ### Starting a Project

-To start a new project you just copy the projects/demo folder and then view the files inside.
+To begin a new program you just copy the projects/demo folder and then view the files inside.